UPPMAX/uppmax4DL/docs/exercises.md

     We put some exercises here for you, if you want to get some more hands-on.

-## Working on Bianca

 ## Working with modules

 ???+ question "View in IGV"

-    1. Load the genome, the bam file, and the annotated vcf that we got from the [demo](https://uppmax.github.io/bianca_workshop/modules1/#workflows) into IGV for viewing
+    - Load the genome, the bam file, and the annotated vcf that we got from the [demo](https://uppmax.github.io/bianca_workshop/modules1/#workflows) into IGV for viewing

         ??? tip "Answer"
             For this small example we use igv-core.
 Good is also to be on a compute node.

             ``` bash
             $ ml bioinfo-tools IGV
-            $ igv-core --genome genome.fa ERR1252289.subset.bam ERR1252289.subset.snpEff.vcf.gz
+            $ igv-core --genome genome.fa
             ```
+            Then open ERR1252289.subset.bam ERR1252289.subset.snpEff.vcf.gz from the GUI.

 ## Transfering files

+???+ question "Copy files between to sns projects

     - Use the Transit server to copy a file from the the Bianca workshop project to another project, if you belong to one.

+        ??? tip "Answer"

 ## Using the compute nodes

 ???+ question "Submit a Slurm job"

-    1. Make a batch job to run the [demo](https://uppmax.github.io/bianca_workshop/modules1/#workflows) "Hands on: Processing a BAM file to a VCF using GATK, and annotating the variants with snpEff".
+    - Make a batch job to run the [demo](https://uppmax.github.io/bianca_workshop/modules1/#workflows) "Hands on: Processing a BAM file to a VCF using GATK, and annotating the variants with snpEff".
 Ask for 2 cores for 1h.

     ??? tip "Answer"
         - edit a file using you prefered editor, named `my_bio_worksflow.sh`, for example, with the content